drazdra/UNN/README.md

 So, how exactly do we compare them?

 The first thing to understand is that we use the "input" version of every token in the sense of "as it came" to the attention block, *before* we changed it here.
-So the first repeating block's Q/K see the tokens as they are from the input vocabulary, and every next repeating block's q/k already see the tokens after they were processed by all preceding blocks.
+So the first repeating block's Q/K see the tokens as they are from the input vocabulary, and every next repeating block's Q/K already see the tokens after they were processed by all preceding blocks.

-The second thing to understand is that before comparing the tokens, every attention head goes over every token and creates its own Q, K, and V *results*/vectors.
-These are created by multiplying the token content by the content of the attention head's Q matrix, K matrix, and V matrix.
-So we get three new different patterns/rows/vectors for each token, for each attention head.
+The second thing to understand is that before comparing the tokens, every attention head goes over every token and creates its own Q, K, and V *results* (the vectors).
+These are created by multiplying the token's content by the content of the attention head's Q, K, and V matrices.
+So we get three different new patterns (rows/vectors) for each token within each attention head.
 And each of these patterns is just a single row of numbers.
-> I will explain "multiplication" later in the FFN block; this section is too dense as it is
+> I will explain "multiplication" later in the FFN block; this section is too dense as it is.

 The attention heads care only about *their own* token "interpretations" - their own created rows - they do not interchange their data at all.